pusio/gamejam-acerola0-aberration/README.md

 This repo contains my entry for [Acerola Jam 0](https://itch.io/jam/acerola-jam-0).
 The theme of this game jam is `Aberration`.

-# random notes

--   I'm using this game jam not to win, but to learn godot.
--   The engine used will be [Godot 4.2.1](https://godotengine.org/), because I see no point in learning old ass godot3.
-New is good.
-I like new.
--   The language used will be GDScript, because ["Projects written in C# using Godot 4 currently cannot be exported to the web"](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_web.html).
--   Export target will be Web, because it seems like easy way to make multiplatform game.
--   Seems like default viewport settings on itch.io is 640x360px.
-Sounds good, I'll hardcode this resolution.
--   It is solo game jam, so the game will be 2D, made in mspaint.
-It's great that this is solo jam, as I have no friends.

 # world and constraints

 Currently, game dev progress may seem smooth, but it lacks direction.
 This game is nothing more than a bunch of random ideas, as it lacks glue to connect everything.
 I will now define a world.
 This world is here not to provide a story, but to provide constraints.
 By outlining the characters and rules within this world, we can better determine the end goal of this game.